turtle225/Battle-Brothers-Damage-Calculator/README.md

 # Battle-Brothers-Damage-Calculator
-A script that simulates the damage formula used in Battle Brothers, returning expected hits until death, injury, and morale check given whatever scenario you provide.
-Also returns % chance of death by hit.
+A script that simulates the damage formula used in Battle Brothers, returning expected hits until death, injury, heavy injury, and morale check given whatever scenario you provide.
+Also returns % chance of death by hit, and can also return % chance of first injuries or morale by hit.

 Includes over 70 different switches from unique weapon cases, perks, attachments, race, etc. to create almost any scenario you can imagine from in game.
 There are 31 attacker presets and 37 defender presets provided for convenience.